-A member of the public reported unexploded ordnance (UXO) to the Sussex coast guard.
-The army was called to the scene and a safety cordon was established.
+A member of the public reported an item of unexploded ordnance (UXO) to the Sussex coast guard.
+The Army was called to the scene and a safety cordon was established.

 Why do unexploded bombs keep washing up here?

-During WW2, the Medmerry area was an isolated and unpopulated stretch of coastline, perfect for RAF training.
+During WW2, the Medmerry area was an isolated and unpopulated stretch of coastline, making it perfect for RAF training.
 A practice bombing range was established and used throughout the war.

 Both practice (inert) and live weapons were dropped on the intertidal area in large numbers.
 The range was mainly used by army cooperation squadrons in the close air support role.
 Aircraft would approach from the inland and drop various weapons on coastal target markers.